 Mr Nakelo is originally from Naila, Bau Tailevu and married with 5 children.
 The eldest is now attending Tertiary, two attending Primary and two at Secondary Education.
 His Retirement Plan has now enough to support his obligation to the Koro and family as a whole.

-As a would be retiree in the next few years and the thought of acquiring a sustainable source of income when I return to the village, I had been thinking of various ways to tackle this emerging challenge.
-The hardships faced when as a child and the struggles faced in growing up in Gau and Koro, gave me a strong urge to try and give something back to the community and in turn maybe start a business that could also sustain my retirement livelihood.
+As I approach retirement in the next few years, I have been carefully considering ways to secure a sustainable source of income when I return to my village.
+Reflecting on the hardships I faced as a child and the struggles of growing up in Gau and Koro, I developed a strong desire to give back to my community.
+At the same time, I hoped to establish a small business that could support my livelihood during retirement.

-I have now secured all the purchasing of hardware materials and fencing, and have also secured an empty container, to act as a shed and initial home base for the bowser as well as chain-link for fencing and security provisions.
+With the funding secured, I have now been able to purchase essential hardware materials and fencing.
+I have also acquired an empty container to serve as a shed and initial base for the bowser facility, along with chain-link fencing to ensure proper security.

 “Vinaka saka vakalevu FTACTL, for making dreams a reality”.